 The OUNL is working on solutions to support the researcher to comply to the legal issues and rules and regulations.
 At the moment researchers can request access (at the Servicedesk) to a protected storage facility on a dedicated server at the university (T-Drive).

-Data Management during publication
+Data Management and publication

 During the last phase in a research the focus is on publication of the results.
 At the same time it is essential to archive the data your publication is based on.